basicallydan/danhough.com/_posts/2015-08-17-average-day-in-seoul.markdown

 layout: post
 tags: [travel,travel-exclusive,trip-2015,seoul]
 title: A day in the life of an interloper in Seoul
 description: It's not the amazing and wonderful experience I expected.
-It's a totally different, much better, amazing and wonderful experience of which I couldn't even conceive.
+It's a totally different, more amazing and wonderful experience the likes of which I couldn't even conceive.
 date_created: 17 August 2015
 thumbnail: "!SITE_URL!/img/interloper/average-day-seoul-thumbnail-tw.png"
 ogthumbnail: "!SITE_URL!/img/interloper/average-day-seoul-thumbnail-og.png"